-Under Washington law, every lender offering a payday loan to Washington residents must have a license to do so from DFI.
-All payday lenders offering loans to Washington citizens must comply with Washington law.
-If the payday lender is not licensed, the payday loan is unenforceable and uncollectible.
+Every lender offering a payday loan to Washington residents must have a license to do so from DFI.
+All payday lenders offering loans to Washington citizens must follow this law.
+If the payday lender is not licensed, the payday loan is unenforceable.
+The lender cannot collect on it.
 If the payday lender is charging a higher rate than Washington law allows, the payday loan is unenforceable.
 Contact DFI immediately to report such violations.

 Yes.
 DFI investigates complaints from consumers about their experience with payday lenders.